loafcheck/LeetCode/README.md

 # LeetCode Practice Repository

 This repository contains my solutions and practice exercises for various LeetCode problems.
-It serves as a record of my progress and continuous learning in algorithmic problem-solving.
+It serves as a record of my progress and continuous learning in algorithmic problem-solving

 ### Category
 | Type              |         Page |